-By law, children aged between 5 and 16 years must receive education at school or through alternative arrangements such as home education.
+By law, children aged between five and 16-years-old must receive education at school or through alternative arrangements such as home education.
 Parents are responsible for ensuring this happens.

 If your child is absent from school without approval by the school, the local authority could take legal action against you.